magnetar-io/strange_matter_specification/README.md

       "description": "How the Component is being used.
 This should not be a Type, but use for indicating its use when comparing it to how other data uses it in the 'includes' value", "examples": ["Instance"]
     },
-    "Using": {
+    "Extends": {
       "type": "array",
-      "description": "To create a graph of data that the authur potentially doesn't control, its necessary to be able to references other data.
-For validation and ease of traversal it needs to be expressive such that the IDs are Prefixed with a 'how I'm using' the component indicator.", "items": {
+      "description": "To create a graph of data that the author potentially doesn't control, it's necessary to be able to reference other data.
+For validation and ease of traversal it needs to be expressive such that the IDs are prefixed with a 'how I'm extending' the component indicator.", "items": {
         "type": "string",
         "enum": [